Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

             - --log-level=debug
     ```

-4. Use the kubectl command to deploy the external-dns service.
+4. Use the `kubectl` command to deploy the external-dns service.

    ```bash
    kubectl apply -f external-dns.yaml -n kube-system
    ```

-5. Find the name of the role used by the nodes by running the following command (replacing `YOUR-CLUSTER-NAME` with the name you gave your cluster):
+5. Find the name of the role used by the nodes by running the following command (replace `YOUR-CLUSTER-NAME` with the name you gave your cluster):

     ```bash
     aws eks describe-nodegroup --cluster-name YOUR-CLUSTER-NAME --nodegroup-name linux-nodes --query "nodegroup.nodeRole" --output text
     ```

-6. In the [IAM console](https://console.aws.amazon.com/iam/home){:target="_blank"} find the role discovered in the previous step and attach the "AmazonRoute53FullAccess" managed policy as shown in the screenshot below:
+6. In the [IAM console](https://console.aws.amazon.com/iam/home){:target="_blank"} find the role discovered in the previous step and attach the **AmazonRoute53FullAccess** managed policy as shown in the screenshot below:

     ![Attach Policy]({% link content-services/images/eks-attach-policy.png %})

 #### File system

 1. Create an Elastic File System in the VPC created by EKS using [these steps](https://docs.aws.amazon.com/efs/latest/ug/creating-using-create-fs.html){:target="_blank"} ensuring a mount target is created in each subnet.
-Make a note of the File System ID (circled in the screenshot below).
+Make a note of the File System ID (circled in the screenshot below):

     ![EFS]({% link content-services/images/eks-efs.png %})

-2. Find The ID of VPC created when your cluster was built using the command below (replacing `YOUR-CLUSTER-NAME` with the name you gave your cluster):
+2. Find the ID of the VPC created when your cluster was built (replace `YOUR-CLUSTER-NAME` with the name you gave your cluster):

     ```bash
     aws eks describe-cluster --name YOUR-CLUSTER-NAME --query "cluster.resourcesVpcConfig.vpcId" --output text
     ```

-3. Find The CIDR range of VPC using the command below (replacing `VPC-ID` with the ID retrieved in the previous step):
+3. Find the CIDR range of the VPC (replace `VPC-ID` with the ID retrieved in the previous step):

     ```bash
     aws ec2 describe-vpcs --vpc-ids VPC-ID --query "Vpcs[].CidrBlock" --output text